 A data annotation (measure correction) is a change to a measure value in a metric set, which is then also marked with a comment in visualizations like a regular note or annotation.
 The measure correction can be made public if the original value was incorrect, or it can be kept private for your own use for analysis or what-if scenarios and then removed.

-Since a note is associated with data, the same correction will automatically apply to other data visualizations or views that are displaying the same data from the same metric set.
+Since annotations are associated with data, the same correction will automatically apply to other data visualizations or views that are displaying the same data point from the same metric set.

 2. Make a data annotation

 You can create a data annotation when viewing any visualization that includes a measure.
 To do this, create or open a metric set, dashboard, or other view where at least a measure is selected and visualized.

 If editing a dashboard or another type of view, switch to View mode in the toolbar.

 Right-click one of the measure values to open the context menu, and select Correct Value.
 In the example below, we've right-clicked the data bar for Clothing in a data bar table:

 The Measure Value bar appears below the main toolbar.
 This is where you enter a new value for the selected measure.

 If the correction is for your own analysis or a what-if scenario, click the unlocked padlock labeled public to change it to a private data annotation.